-Micropapillary Carcinoma of the Breast
+Micropapillary Breast Cancer

-Micropapillary breast carcinoma (or invasive micropapillary carcinoma IMPC) is a type of otherwise ‘typical‘ invasive ductal carcinoma which exhibits a unique and characteristic growth pattern.
+Micropapillary breast cancer (or invasive micropapillary carcinoma IMPC) is a type of otherwise ‘typical‘ invasive ductal carcinoma which exhibits a unique and characteristic growth pattern.
 Representing approximately 6% of all breast cancers, the invasive micropapillary breast carcinoma ‘pattern‘ is one in which the tumor develops fairly prominent clear spaces, into which the tumor cells form into cohesive clusters.

 Invasive micropapillary breast carcinoma is a very aggressive form of breast cancer, with a very high rate of lymph node metastasis.
 (The rate of lymph node involvement is estimated at between 75% and 100%).
 Skin involvement (skin retraction) is another occasional feature of invasive micropapillary carcinoma of the breast, and is observed in about 20-23% of all cases.
 The average age range for development of invasive micropapillary breast carcinoma is typically around the early 60s.